Michael Reagan: Personal life and death

 In June 1971, Reagan married Pamela Gail Putnam (born 1952), daughter of Duane Putnam, former Atlanta Falcons football line coach.
 The couple divorced in 1972.

-He married Colleen Sterns, an interior decorator, in 1975 at The Church on the Way.
-They have two children, Cameron and Ashley.
-Reagan and his wife live in the Toluca Lake area of Los Angeles.
+Reagan married Colleen Sterns, an interior decorator, in 1975 at The Church on the Way.
+They had two children, Cameron and Ashley.
+Reagan and his wife lived in the Toluca Lake area of Los Angeles.